GTAdam: Gradient Tracking with Adaptive Momentum for Distributed Online Optimization: Analysis

 \subsection{Preparatory Lemmas}

-We now give a sequence of intermediate results, providing proper bounds on the components of $y_t$ (defined in~\eqref{eq:yt}), that are then used as building blocks for proving Theorem~\ref{th:convergence}.
-All the next results refer to the updates defined in~\eqref{eq:global} and~\eqref{eq:avg}. \begin{lemma}[First momentum error] For all $t\geq 1$, it holds
+We now give a sequence of intermediate results, providing proper bounds on the components of $y^t$ (defined in~\eqref{eq:yt}), that are then used as building blocks for proving Theorem~\ref{th:convergence}. \begin{lemma}[Average first momentum magnitude] Let Assumption~\ref{assumption:lipschitz} holds.
+Then, for all $t\geq 0$, it holds